-You can see your family, work, organization, body, etc. as systems.
-Of all the systems you are part of, the family system is the most important system.
-All systems have their own rules and laws as well as their own cultures and dynamics.
-The rules and laws are visible and explicit, but cultures and dynamics are often invisible and implicit.
-The methodology Systemic Work focuses on this invisible and implicit part of a system.
+Whether it is your family, family, work, organization or body, all these aspects can be considered systems.
+The family system is considered the most basic system of which you are a part.
+Each system has its own rules, laws, culture and dynamics.
+While rules and laws are visible and explicit (above the water surface), culture and dynamics are often invisible and implicit (below the water surface).
+The methodology of Systemic Work focuses primarily on this invisible and implicit part of a system.

 Bert Hellinger is the founder of the method Systemic Work

-Bert Hellinger (born 1925 Germany, died Sept.
-20, 2019) is the founder of the method of systemic work and family constellations.
+Bert Hellinger (1925-2019), born in Germany, is the founder of the method Systemic Work and Family Constellations.

-He studied psychoanalysis in Vienna then left for the United States.
-There he worked with Milton Erickson and others.
-By combining the knowledge of psychotherapies and others therapeutic forms, he created a unique and fascinating solution-oriented approach, the Family Constellation.
+He studied psychoanalysis in Vienna and later left for the United States, where he worked with prominent figures such as Milton Erickson.
+Combining his knowledge of psychotherapies and other therapeutic approaches, he developed a unique and fascinating solution-oriented approach: the Family Constellation.